 - Bright and Sunny Paddington Apartment

-If you really want to be by the beach, go for Bondi – this has the best transport links of the beaches, with a train line nearby at Bondi Junction, as well as lots of buses.
+If you really want to be by the beach, go for Bondi or Coogee – these have the best transport links of the beaches, with a train line at Bondi Junction, as well as regular buses.

-For a budget option, stay at Wake Up!
+For a budget option in Bondi, stay at Wake Up!
 Bondi Beach – it has great reviews and is right on the beach.
-The best hotels and bed and breakfasts in Bondi are The Chee Bondi Condo Hotel, Bondi Beach House Bed & Breakfast, and QT Bondi Condo Hotel.
+The best hotels and bed and breakfasts in Bondi are The Baxley Bondi, Bondi Beach House Bed & Breakfast, and QT Bondi Condo Hotel.

 The best vacation rentals in Bondi and nearby Coogee are:

 - One-Bedroom Apartment With Lap Pool Near Coogee